The Best Pacifier 2019

 Over 2000 US hospitals hand out Soothies to parents of newborns.
 Our readers generally praise Soothies as excellent pacifiers, but a handful of parents said their babies did not like the Soothie’s straight nipple.
 In those cases, these readers found orthodontic-style pacifiers by Nuk or MAM worked better for their babies.

 Also Great: MAM pacifiers.
 If Soothies aren’t cutting it with your baby (yes, a minority of babies don’t like them), consider an orthodontic pacifier like our runner up, MAM.
 These two-piece pacifiers include a BPA-free silicone nipple, plastic mouth guard with air circulation holes and a carry case.
-Prices start at $6 for a two pack.
+Price: $6.99 for a two pack.

 MAM’s orthodontic nipple is best for older babies who have well established breast feeding habits (or are bottle feeders).
 FYI: MAM pacifiers can cause oral development issues if babies suck on them upside down, so make sure your baby has it in her mouth correctly.